walsung/eks-cribl-demo/README.md

 ## about DEMO

 This demo is to build an AWS EKS and then joins the helm chart kube-config setting to EKS, finally install cribl leader via Helm Chart.
-Due to the scary cpu/ram utilization of cribl, the EKS nodes are built with m5a.4xlarge ec2 instance.

 ![Screenshot](screenshots/20230911145215.png)